uk-gov-mirror/ONSdigital.es-success-handler/README.md

 # es-success-handler
-Module is called during the Imputation step function if for some reason there is an error in one of the modules.
-It will send an sns message with a summary of error information.
+Module is called during the step function if it runs without errors.

 ### Parameters
 run_id: The id of the current run - Type: String<br>